-Our bespoke retainer structure is based both on client needs and the complexities of individual situations.
+Our retainer structure is based both on client needs and the complexities of individual situations.
 A retainer should give your legal team the ability to be as agile and aggressive as needed to accomplish your goals.
 Our retainer structure is designed to ensure that all clients receive the pinnacle of representation: accessibility, genuine care, and unrelenting advocacy.
-When deciding which retainer structure is best for you, there are a three key factors to consider:
+When deciding which retainer structure is best for you, there are three key factors to consider:

 You can learn more about our billing process by visiting Understanding Retainer Fees and Billing.